Are you a sugar or pickle person?

 - The shine comes naturally when you practice what you learn.

 Learning new habits (and unlearning old habits) is the game-changer: when you push through, use what you now know, make it relevant for your own context, then you grow and shine – big time!
 Good habits are good as they prevent us from burning out!

 Yes, I realise that change is in my DNA and that I have a professional interest in data-driven transformation and practice it.
 But, as a woman, you do change all the time – even if you don’t recognise it as change.

 So, let’s get back to Mary Poppins.

 It all started early in my childhood with that compulsory teaspoon of fish oil I had to swallow at my kindergarten.
-It was always followed by a slice of pickled cucumber (I grew up in Transylvania, and pickles became that ‘spoon full of sugar’ MP sings about): this made the whole experience bearable and increasingly desirable.
-I have loved pickles ever since: they mean good bones, good posture, a good outfit and confidence.
+A slice of pickled cucumber always followed it (I grew up in Transylvania, and pickles became that ‘spoon full of sugar’ MP sings about), making the whole experience bearable and increasingly desirable.
+I have loved pickles ever since: they mean good bones, posture, outfit, and confidence.
 They were my ‘Mary Poppins’ even before I knew she existed!

 When did you last give yourself a spoon full of sugar to help the medicine go down?

-Join my waitlist for my Future Image Programme in case you would like some ‘nice to have medicine’ to help make your image shine – and, most importantly, have fun with it!
+Join our Realise Future Image Programme in case you would like some ‘nice to have medicine’ to help make your image shine – and, most importantly, have fun with it!